rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 ```

 All 3 of these pattern types can be used to search for DNA and RNA sequences as well.
-Demonstrated are 2 queries, one DNA and one RNA, using the simple pattern type:
+These are two queries, one DNA and one RNA, using the `simple` pattern type:
 ```python
 from rcsbapi.search import SeqMotifQuery